RefPerSys/RefPerSys/README.md

 # refpersys

-This project has moved to https://gitlab.com/bstarynk/refpersys/
+This project is on https://gitlab.com/bstarynk/refpersys/ and has its own web site on http://refpersys.org/ where more details are given.

 ## A research project